a4my/my-cheatsheets/react-FCC.md

 }
 ```

-This creates an ES6 class Kitten which extends the React.Component class.
-So the Kitten class now has access to many useful React features, such as local state and lifecycle hooks.
+This creates an ES6 class `Kitten` which extends the `React.Component` class.
+So the `Kitten` class now has access to many useful React features, such as `local state` and `lifecycle hooks`.

-Notice the Kitten class has a constructor defined within it that calls super().
-It uses super() to call the constructor of the parent class, in this case React.Component.
+Notice the `Kitten` class has a constructor defined within it that calls `super()`.
+It uses `super()` to call the `constructor` of the parent class, in this case React.Component.
 The constructor is a special method used during the initialization of objects that are created with the class keyword.

-It is best practice to call a component's constructor with super, and pass props to both.
+It is best practice to call a component's constructor with `super`, and pass `props` to both.
 This makes sure the component is initialized properly.

 ### Create a Component with Composition

 Now we will look at how we can compose multiple React components together.
-Imagine you are building an app and have created three components: a Navbar, Dashboard, and Footer.
+Imagine you are building an app and have created three components: a `Navbar`, `Dashboard`, and `Footer`.

-To compose these components together, you could create an App parent component which renders each of these three components as children.
-To render a component as a child in a React component, you include the component name written as a custom HTML tag in the JSX.
+To compose these components together, you could create an `App` parent component which renders each of these three components as `children`.
+To render a component as a child in a React component, you include the component name written as a custom HTML tag in the `JSX`.
 For example, in the render method you could write:

 ```js
 return (